-At the August 4, 2025 MPO Board Meeting, the Board approved and opened for a 30-day public comment period of the Draft 2050 LRTP, which ended on September 5, 2025.
+At the August 4, 2025 MPO Board Meeting, the Board approved and opened a 30-day public comment period for the Draft 2050 Long Range Transportation Plan (LRTP), which concluded on September 5, 2025.
 This process fulfills the MPO's Public Participation Plan and meets the federally mandated minimum public review period required for LRTP adoption.

-MPO Staff reviewed the Draft LRTP package and submitted comments to the Consultant for incorporation.
-The LRTP Adoption Package presented, includes all received comments (Attachment 1).
+MPO staff reviewed the Draft LRTP package and submitted comments to the consultant for incorporation.
+The LRTP Adoption Package now includes all received comments (see Attachment 1).

-MPO Staff advertised twice since the August 4th MPO Board meeting.
-The public comment period will officially close at the October 2, 2025, MPO Board Meeting.
+Since the August 4 meeting, MPO staff has advertised the public comment period twice, with the official close scheduled for the October 2, 2025 MPO Board Meeting.
 Adoption by this date ensures compliance with the MPO's requirement to complete the LRTP update by October 5, 2025.

-The completed 2050 LRTP, along with the 2050 LRTP Technical Appendix, provides comprehensive data supporting the plan's development.
+The 2050 LRTP completed, along with the Technical Appendix, provides comprehensive data supporting the plan's development.